Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 - Creating plans to protect and improve public health

 - Educating business owners about improving health and safety practices

 - Enforcing environmental and health laws and regulations

 Public Health Inspectors spend much of their time away from their offices and usually inspect various locations in the field.
 These locations can be dangerous and require strenuous effort to complete the inspection.
 Such locations include:

 How Long Does it Take to Become a Public Health Inspector?

 What Degree Do You Need to Be a Public Health Inspector?

-Medical assistants looking to expand their career opportunities will find that their education and experience make them well-positioned to become a public health inspector.
-Minimum educational requirements for public health inspectors call for an associate’s degree in natural sciences, health, or another related degree.
+Medical assistants looking to expand their career opportunities will find that their education and experience make them well-positioned to become Public Health inspectors.
+Educational requirements for Public Health Inspectors call for an associate degree in natural sciences, health, or another related degree.